Estimated reading time: 17 minutes

 This plant survived that period because of its exceptional longevity—indeed, it bestows the same on you.
 The flower also grows wild in Russia, Australia, the Philippines, China, and Iran, and it seems to survive in any extreme climate.

-The Egyptian Lotus is thought to have been introduced to Egypt from India in the 6th century B.C. via the East-West trade route, but some believe it originated in Iran.
+The Egyptian Lotus is believed to have been introduced to Egypt from India in the 6th century B.C. via the East-West trade route; however, some scholars suggest it originated in Iran.
 It thrived on the banks of the Nile, and later, the ancient Greeks, Phoenicians, and Romans cultivated it.

 These facts add to the symbolism of the Lotus in cultures and religions throughout history.

-The Lotus is part of almost every religion in Asia, and its unique meaning dominates every country and people’s lives.
+The Lotus is a part of almost every religion in Asia, and its unique meaning permeates the lives of nearly every country and its people.

-Let’s see how this beautiful flower emphasizes its importance.
+Let’s see how this beautiful flower emphasises its importance.

-Buddhism is the major admirer of the Lotus.
+Buddhism is a major adherent of the Lotus.

-It’s part of the Buddhist belief system that all people have the potential to achieve enlightenment, and it’s only a matter of time before each human being starts looking for and finding the absolute truth.
-Buddhists believe it is necessary to undergo reincarnation to refine one’s being until one reaches nirvana, the highest degree of awareness a human can achieve.
+It’s part of the Buddhist belief system that all people have the potential to achieve enlightenment, and that it’s only a matter of time before each person begins to seek and discover the absolute truth.
+Buddhists believe it is necessary to undergo reincarnation to refine one’s being until one reaches nirvana, the ultimate state of awareness that a human can achieve.

-For this reason, we find countless depictions of Buddha sitting on a lotus flower or his seat having lotus petals carved into it.
-Like the lotus flower, which begins to grow in the muddy, polluted water and blossoms into a perfect flower, these depictions stand for an enlightened being who has overcome the suffering that pervades the material world.
+For this reason, we find countless depictions of Buddha sitting on a lotus flower or on a seat with lotus petals carved into it.
+Like the lotus flower, which begins to grow in muddy, polluted water and blossoms into a perfect flower, these depictions represent an enlightened being who has overcome the suffering that pervades the material world.
 It’s also not uncommon to find many Hindu gods depicted sitting or standing on the lotus flower.

-Most of Budha’s teachings originate in the Lotus Sutra (Lotus of the True Dharma), where the sacred lotus flower signifies the essence of Buddhism.
-Buddhists also believe that the Buddha was born over a lotus leaf.
+Most of Buddha’s teachings originate in the Lotus Sutra (Lotus of the True Dharma), in which the sacred lotus flower symbolises the essence of Buddhism.
+Buddhists also believe that the Buddha was born on a lotus leaf.

 Spiritual enlightenment in Buddhism through the Lotus